MoonPoet/xaprb-src/content/blog/2008/10/04/how-to-check-mysql-replication-integrity-continually.md

 ### Conclusion

 So that's a quick overview of the new features, which open up a range of new possibilities for frequent checksumming of data.
 Note that frequent isn't the same as continuous (which is also not the same thing as continual, so don't say the title of this post is false advertising).
-Continuous verification that a slave is in sync with the master requires some support in the server.
+Continuous verification that a replica is in sync with the master requires some support in the server.
 However, you could easily checksum the newest rows in certain tables as often as you want, like every minute.
 In fact it's probably a good idea to do checksums *more* often, and in smaller nibbles, with the new features I've explained here.
 You can ease the workload that way -- spread it over time.

 The features are still evolving, and the newest code in the Subversion trunk is what you should probably look at if you're interested in using them.
 (Some of them aren't completed in the last release.)
 If you have suggestions or find bugs, please use the [Maatkit Google Code project](http://code.google.com/p/maatkit/) to communicate them to the dev team.